Januszski/cpre-288-embedded-robot-command-panel/README.md

-cpre 288 final gui including display and history of IR scans as well as /grid page displaying compass showing robot orientation and a grid that displays the robot and its movement and interprets the IR scans to place longstanding pillars on the grid relative to the robots position to give the user a mapping of the field
+cpre 288 final gui including display and history of IR scans as well as /grid page displaying compass showing robot orientation and a grid that displays the robot and its movement and interprets the IR scans to place longstanding pillars on the grid relative to the robots position to give the user a mapping of the field, made this in 1 all nighter so code quality not great